dokumentacion/planaria/api.md

 As of the latest version of [Planaria Computer](/pc) you can view the logs of crashed containers.

-- If your Planaria container is not up, you can check the log with `pc logs write` to see what's going on
+- If your Planaria container is not up, you can check the log with `pc logs write` to see what's going on.
-- If your Planarium container is not up, you can check the log with `pc logs read` to see what's going on
+- If your Planarium container is not up, you can check the log with `pc logs read` to see what's going on.

 If Planaria is running, but Planarium is failing, it has to do with the API endpoint.